Storm Floris

 Step 1

 Forage for your blackberries!
 Hedgerows are full of juicy, plump blackberries in September.
-The ones you haven‘t foraged will be munched by birds, mice, foxes and even deer!
-Collect windfallen cooking apples from your garden or buy these from a local farm shop or supermarket.
+The ones you haven‘t foraged will be munched by birds, mice, foxes and even deer.
+Collect windfall cooking apples from your garden or buy these from a local farm shop or supermarket.
 Some of our properties, like Priorwood Garden, harvest their crop for sale too.

 Step 2

-Preheat your oven to 190C/170C fan/gas 5.
-On a floured surface, roll out two-thirds of the pastry and use it to line a 23cm loose-bottom fluted tart tin, cutting off any scraps.
-Pop the tart in the fridge to chill for 10 minutes.
-Lightly prick the base with a fork, then fill it with baking paper and baking beans.
-Put it in the oven on a baking sheet for 20 minutes.
-Remove the beans and paper, then bake for another 10 minutes until it looks sandy brown and crispy.
+Preheat your oven to 180C/160C fan.
+On a floured surface, roll out two-thirds of the pastry and use it to line a 23cm loose-bottom tart tin, cutting off any scraps.
+Pop the tart in the fridge to chill for 5 minutes.
+Lightly prick the base with a fork, then fill it with a circle of greaseproof paper and baking beans.
+Put it in the oven for 25 minutes.
+Remove from the oven and then take out the beans (careful, they’ll be hot!) and the greaseproof paper.
+Pop it back in the oven and bake for another 15 minutes until it looks light brown.
 Take it out of the oven.
+Keep the tart in the loose-bottom tin and set aside while you prepare the apple and blackberry mixture.

 A pie dish with a pastry case filled with baking beads.